On November 17 the 7th Conference “HEAVY RUSSIA” organized by International Business Forum (IBF) took place in Moscow.

-This Conference is the annual platform and this difficult year the forum gathered more than 240 delegates from 17 world countries: Russia, Belarus, Ukraine, Germany, Great Britain, Italy, Denmark, Estonia, Latvia, Lithuania, Finland, Romania, Belgium and the Netherlands.
+This conference is the annual platform and this challenging year the forum gathered more than 220 delegates from 16 world countries: Russia, Belarus, Ukraine, Germany, Italy, Turkey, Estonia, Latvia, Lithuania, Finland, Romania, USA, Denmark, Belgium, Uzbekistan and Kazakhstan.

-Traditionally, the most anticipated and busy discussion was the government regulation of the branch.
-First of all, this involves terms and procedure of OOG transport permitting, issue of corruption in regulatory authorities, as well as new legislative initiatives.
-Conference participants could address their questions to the top managers of Rosdormonitoring and State Traffic Safety Inspectorate of the RF Ministry of Internal Affairs (GIBDD).
+Traditionally, the busiest discussion was related to the government regulation of the branch.
+First of all, this involves timescalesand procedure of OOG transport permitting, issue of corruption in regulatory authorities, as well as new legislative initiatives.
+Unfortunately, officials did not presume to meet business representatives face-to-face, and the latter had to discuss it in their own circle.

-A specific place at the Conference of 2014 was taken by working in the Arctic and High North.
-Thanks to mineral deposits and numerous projects on their development and processing this region remains one of the most interesting for project forwarders.
-At the same time – this is the most “problematic” region, both because of its geographical remoteness and in terms of infrastructure and climatic aspects.
-Alexander Goloviznin, Director, Logistics and Analytics of “Morstroytechnology”, expanded on all infrastructure projects in the Russian High North and issues faced by companies undertaking cargo transport to this region.
+A special place at the Conference of 2015 was taken by operations in the Arctic and High North.
+Thanks to mineral deposits and numerous projects on their development and processing, this region remains one of the most interesting for project forwarders.
+At the same time this is the most “problematic” region, both because of its geographical remoteness and in terms of infrastructure and climatic aspects.
+Igor Krotov, Shipping Coordinator of SOUTH TAMBEY LNG expanded on all logistic aspects for the Arctic projects.
+STL are constructing the first LNG plant in the world above the Arctic Circle.

 Not for the first time “HEAVY RUSSIA” event touched upon the latest technologies which make the life easier for the forwarders of super heavy loads.
-Thus, “STS” Company presented solutions for complicated and special transport tasks using professional cargo lifting devices.
+Thus, InSpetsTekhnika presented solutions for complicated and special transport tasks using professional hydraulic lifting devices ENERPAC.
 Of special interest to the delegates was application of up-to-date fastening systems for oversize carriers.
 ROMEK shared its technical solutions in this field.
 Conference delegates were also introduced to potential of COMETTO’s modular systems and self-propelled module transporters used for carrying extra heavy items.

 If you are interested in further details on the Conference, feel free to contact our Organizing Committee at +79263772080 or e-mail: email@example.com